COVID-19 Information for Graduate Students

 - Normative Time

-The Graduate Division and Graduate Council have approved a blanket one-semester increase in normative time for doctoral students.
+The Graduate Division and Graduate Council have approved a one-year increase in normative time for doctoral students.
 To extend a student’s normative time, Graduate Student Affairs Officers should request an extension through the Graduate Division Exceptions eForm.
 This is best done near to the end of a student’s career, when impacts of expiring normative time may become relevant for some students.
 International students should consult the Berkeley International Office regarding any changes to their degree plan.

 Departments are encouraged to be extremely flexible in accommodating disruptions to graduate students’ academic milestones.
 If you have any questions or concerns, please get in touch with the appropriate Graduate Degrees Office staff member.